Mary-softeng/yolo/README.md

 ## Objectives
  - **Choice of the Kubernetes objects used for deployment**

-  . **Pod** - This is the basic unit representing a co-located group of containers of which they share storage and network.
+  1.  **Pod** - This is the basic unit representing a co-located group of containers of which they share storage and network.
           This was created via deployment.

-  . **Deployments** - They mange replicasets to ensure a desired number of pod replicas are running for the application.
+  2.  **Deployments** - They mange replicasets to ensure a desired number of pod replicas are running for the application.

+                        I created two deployments, one for the backend and the one for the client.
+They both contained the names of the containers, docker images, replicasets, the container ports, resources allocated and the name of the namespace.

-   . **Services** -  They expose application runningpods through a network which allows external access
+   3.  **Services** -  They expose application runningpods through a network which allows external access.

+                       I created 3 services; backend_service, client_service and mongo_service.
+They all contained the ports to be exposed in order to ensure communication among the pods.

-   . **Namespaces** - Isolate resources within a cluster by creating virtual clusters.
+   4.  **Namespaces** - Isolate resources within a cluster by creating virtual clusters.

  - **Method used to expose pods to internet traffic**

+ Services were used to ensure that there is communication among the pods

  - **Use-of or there-lack-of of persistent storage**